Guide to mortgages for homes with unusual construction

 - Lenders will usually want to inspect the work and make sure everything is up to standard before releasing the money in stages through the build.

-Before starting the process, Hollingworth suggests asking a local surveyor whether they've approved similar properties for lenders - this may help identify how difficult it could be.
+Before starting the process, you could ask a local surveyor whether they've approved similar properties for lenders - to help identify how difficult it could be.

 Similarly, looking to a local building society may be a solution.
 If unusual homes are common in your area, a local building society may be more knowledge and less afraid of the risk, and so more likely to lend to you.